muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 from usually poorer background tried to "defend their identity" by refusing..
 This fight partly helped helped to cover up the excesses of the go-go years of late 80s and the 90s, as an added bonus, also helped to cover the crooked foundation of the Republic.
+The work here [5] talks about the Kemalist resurgence during post 80s regime.

 References